thetompham/PacMen-Exercise/README.md

 # PacMen-Exercise
-MITxPro BootCamp - Full Stack Development MERN - Week 7 Docuement Object Model
+MITxPro BootCamp - Full Stack Development MERN - Week 7 Document Object Model

 ## Description:
 PacMen exercise animates a factory of PacMen within the DOM that travels from left to right and uses edge detection